-UK Speaker SCAM: Church in UK looking for a speaker for an upcoming leadership workshop; Tier 5 Work Permit fees required via Western Union.
+UK Speaker SCAM: Church and/or University in the UK looking for a keynote speaker for an upcoming leadership workshop; Tier 5 Work Permit fees required via Western Union.
 Here’s the full story:

 On May 15, 2012, I was solicited by a church in the UK (via my website) to speak at their upcoming leadership workshop.
 A series of emails went back and forth, containing various details and expectations.
 In order to speak there, I would need a Tier 5 Work Permit from the UK Border Agency and because the event was quickly approaching, I was introduced by email to someone at the parish who works for the UK Border Agency and can get expedited processing for my application.